Short Rib Roast

 Head to the About section to learn more about our award-winning beef, and its sustainable journey from paddock to plate.

-If you’re ready to tackle the braised short rib roast, or create your own feast, find out where you can buy Provenir premium quality beef.
+If you’re ready to tackle the short rib roast, or create your own feast, find out where you can buy Provenir premium quality beef.